d3plus/d3plus-website/_examples/d3plus-plot/area/index.md

 title: Area Chart
 width: 990
 height: 400
+time: 1504199304711
+date: August 31, 2017
 ---

 # Area Chart

-When constructing data to be used with an Area Plot, there must be a unique data point for each point on the discrete axis (defaults to the X axis).
+When constructing data to be used with an [AreaPlot](http://d3plus.org/docs/#AreaPlot), there must be a unique data point for each point on the [discrete](http://d3plus.org/docs/#Plot.discrete) axis (defaults to the X axis).
 Given this data array:

 ```js
 var data = [